What does Gigi mean?

 Gigi is a somewhat popular first name for females (#2163 out of 4276, Top 51%) and also a somewhat popular surname for all people (#115489 out of 150436, Top 77%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Gigi for girls.
 Gigi was first listed in 1960-1969 and reached its peak rank of #884 in the U.S. in the 1960s, but is not ranked currently.
 (Top 1000 Birth Names Statistics, 2014)

-Giselle (#215 last year), Virginia (#581), Ginny, Virgie, Ginger, Georgina, Gina and Georgie are the prominent variation forms of Gigi.
-These girl names reached the apex of their popularity during 1950-1959 (usage of 0.3407%) and have become significantly less popular since (usage 0.1338%, ▼60.7%), with versions like Gina, Georgie, Georgina, Ginger and Virgie falling out of fashion.
-Giselle (#215) is the most trendy name for newborns here.
+Giselle (#215 2 years ago), Virginia (#581), Ginny, Virgie, Ginger, Georgina, Gina and Georgie are the prominent variation forms of Gigi.
+These relations of Gigi reached the apex of their popularity during 1950-1959 (usage of 0.3407%) and are somewhat less common today (usage 0.1338%, ▼60.7%).
+Virginia has been the most prominent, though Giselle is now the more favored form, while versions such as Gina, Georgie, Georgina, Ginger and Virgie are now somewhat dated.
 Below is a charted comparison of the popularity of the girl name Gigi and associated names.
 (Top 1000 Birth Names Statistics, 2014)